JuliaRobotics/Caesar.jl/docs/src/examples/basic_slamedonut.md

-# Singular Ranges-only SLAM Solution (i.e. "Under-Constrained")
+# Range only SLAM, Singular -- i.e. "Under-Constrained"

 This tutorial describes a range-only system where there are always more variable dimensions than range measurements made.
 The error distribution over ranges could be nearly anything, but are restricted to Gaussian-only in this example to illustrate an alternative point -- other examples show inference results where highly non-Gaussian error distributions are used.
-The one pre-baked result of this of this singular range-only illustration can be seen in this video:

-Multi-modal range only example ([click here or image for full Vimeo](http://vimeo.com/190052649)):
+A file version of this example is provided in [RoME/examples here](https://github.com/JuliaRobotics/RoME.jl/blob/master/examples/RangesExample.jl).
+The one pre-baked result of this of this singular range-only illustration can be seen in this video:  Multi-modal range only example ([click here or image for full Vimeo](http://vimeo.com/190052649)),

 ```@raw html
 <a href="http://vimeo.com/190052649" target="_blank"><img src="https://raw.githubusercontent.com/JuliaRobotics/IncrementalInference.jl/master/doc/images/mmisamvid01.gif" alt="IMAGE ALT TEXT HERE" width="640" border="0" /></a>
 ```